What to Consider When Betting Elite 8 NCAA Tournament Games

 At least, often they do.
 Regional finals between two high seeds often produce single-digit margins, a trend that’s been plainly evident over the past decade.

+Michigan State won by a point over Duke last year, and the other three games were decided six points or less.
 No. 1 seed Kansas and No. 2 Duke went to overtime in an eventual four-point game in 2018.
 No. 1 seed North Carolina edged No. 2 Kentucky by a bucket the season before.
-No. 2 seed Villanova beat No. 1 Kansas by five in 2016, and No. 2 Wisconsin and No. 1 Arizona played a one-point game in 2014.

-There are exceptions, to be certain, like No. 1 Louisville hammering No. Duke by 22 in 2013.
-But in Elite Eight games over the past decade pitting No. 1 vs. No. 2, the average margin is nine points.
+There are exceptions, to be certain, like No. 1 Louisville hammering No. 2 Duke by 22 in 2013.

 Getting Over the Hump is Hard

-Reaching the Final Four is such a huge milestone for a program, even one with an elite reputation, that failing to get there time and time again can add an amount of undue pressure in the Elite Eight.
+Reaching the Final Four is such a huge milestone for a program, even one with an elite reputation, that failing to get there time and time again can add pressure in the Elite Eight.

 We saw it with Gonzaga over and over until the Zags at last broke through in 2017.
 We see it even in programs with multiple national championships, such as Kansas, which often still stalls out in the regional final.